 Chronic stress in teens is usually triggered when the child in question didn’t have a proper support system surrounding them when the event happened and/or the stress response was long-lasting and intense.
 If a child that has experienced this level of trauma doesn’t receive treatment, it’s possible that the child could face lifelong consequences.

 Research links chronic stress in teens to traumatic experiences

 Many studies have linked traumatic experiences to chronic stress in teens.
 It’s incredibly hard to deny the evidence showing the impact of untreated trauma on teens–especially girls, according to research.

 In a recent study, it was found that gender was one of the largest predictors of whether a trauma would lead to “dysfunctional cognitions.”
-Girls were more likely than boys to experience PTSD symptoms after a trauma.
+Girls and assigned female at birth – girls and assigned female at birth were more likely than boys to experience PTSD symptoms after a trauma.

 Other research has also confirmed this.
 In a study from Stanford University School of Medicine, it was shown that traumatic stress had a different effect on girls’ brains vs boys’ brains.
-It was one of the first studies to look into why girls were more likely to develop PTSD compared to boys.
+It was one of the first studies to look into why girls and assigned female at birth were more likely to develop PTSD compared to boys.